|What are the Dice?

 The number at the top counts.
 The tetrahedron is an exception.
-The hidden number counts
+The hidden

-from the mathematical view.
+play the dice from the mathematical view.
 They are convex, are formed

-by congruent polygons and have the same position related to the centre of gravity.
+by congruent polygons and have the same position related to the centre

-a pentagon as the mutual base.
+pyramid with a pentagon as the mutual base.
 It shows the numbers 0 to 9,

 the digits of the decimal system.
 So you can find random numbers with several

 ||The die in ball form is funny: